creekroadpottery/pottery-pricing-app/README.md

-# Pottery Pricing App
+# Pottery Cost Analysis App

-A simple Streamlit app for pottery cost and pricing.
+A simple Streamlit app for pottery cost analysis and pricing.
 It calculates per piece cost, wholesale from margin, retail from multiplier, a 2 by 2 by 2 preset, energy costs, and glaze costs by grams.

 ## Quick Deploy on Streamlit Cloud